allusricardo/allus-website/README.md

 >
 > *Translation: "They deal perfectly.
 They helped me organize my academic path when I thought I didn't have a shot at getting into college."*

----

-## 🚀 Future Leaders (Class of '27 & '28)
+## 🚀 Future Leaders
 Don't wait until the last minute.
-Whether you are looking for STEM tutoring, scholarship lists, or help choosing a UPR campus, we are here to help you navigate the process.
+Whether you are looking for STEM tutoring, scholarship lists, or help choosing a campus, we are here to help you navigate the complete process, at no charge: forever.

 ## ✉️ Contact
 For inquiries, tutoring requests, or to join our mission, reach out to us: